Conquerors

 Slattery and Doc Horan left to form their own band, Sean Slattery

 and the Connections.
-Joining the Conqs is their first female member
+Joining the Conqs was their first female member

-ever, Lorraine McDonald, formerly with The Showband Show,
+ever, Lorraine McDonald, formerly with The Showband Show and

 along with local drummer Paul Vignoles.
-Tony Maher and Brendan Hogan
+At the same time, Brendan

 Photo Gallery